-Foreign Currency Transactions - The reporting currency for each of the Company's foreign entities is the U.S. dollar.
+Foreign Currency Transactions - The reporting currency for all of the Company's foreign entities is the U.S. dollar.
 From time to time, the Company enters into transactions denominated in currencies other than its reporting currency.
 Gains and losses resulting from changes in currency exchange rates between the reporting currency and the currency in which a transaction is denominated are included in other income (expense), net in the accompanying consolidated statements of operations in the period which the currency exchange rates change.
-During the nine months ended December 31, 2022, twelve months ended March 31, 2022 and twelve months ended March 31, 2021, the Company recognized foreign currency gains of \$14.9 million, \$7.0 million and 7.5 million, respectively.
+During the twelve months ended December 31, 2023, the Company recognized foreign currency exchange losses of \$10.7 million.
+During the nine months ended December 31, 2022 and twelve months ended March 31, 2022, the Company recognized foreign currency exchange gains of \$14.9 million and \$7.0 million, respectively.